GiocomoLab/Sosa_et_al_2024/notebooks/Fig7_Ext9_GLM.md

                    )
 ```

-### Find fraction of cells in each type with each var as their top, second-top, and bottom predictor
+## Find fraction of cells in each type with each var as their top, second-top, and bottom predictor

+Pie charts for Fig. 7e and Ext.
+Fig. 9

 ```python
 frac_max_var = pd.DataFrame(index=['track','rr','nonreward_remap'],